Cottage Cheese Scrambled Eggs

 How to Make Cottage Cheese Scrambled Eggs

-Set a nonstick or well-seasoned skillet over medium-low heat and melt the butter until it foams but does not brown.
+Place a nonstick skillet over medium-low heat and add the butter.

-Pour in the egg mixture and let it sit for about 10 seconds until the edges barely set.
+Pour the egg mixture into the warm skillet and let it sit undisturbed for about 10 to 15 seconds.

-Use a silicone spatula to gently push from the edges toward the center, forming soft curds and sweeping the surface every few seconds so nothing sticks.
+Use a silicone spatula to gently push the eggs from the edges toward the center, forming soft folds.

 Substitutions